 Among modern roses, there’s a variety of different types to choose from, which offer different growth habits, and a whole range of uses in the garden.
-So, before you start your rose choosing journey, decide what you want from your plant and where you want to grow it.
+So, before you embark on your rose choosing journey, decide what you want from your plant and where you want to grow it.
 Here’s a look at the main rose types on offer.

 This group includes the two most common forms of garden rose: Hybrid Tea and Floribunda.
 Hybrid Tea roses bear tall pointed buds on long stems, which are great for cutting, and these are the roses you buy in florists.
 Floribunda roses produce clusters of flowers at the end of their stems, so they offer a great garden display, but their slightly looser blooms are not as good for vases.
 Standard roses – the ones grown on top of a long trunk – are most commonly Floribunda types, one of the most popular being the white flowering ‘Iceberg’.
 It’s important to note that bush roses require severe pruning in winter each year.

 This category was created to cover the other bush-forming roses, which aren’t strictly Hybrid Teas or Floribundas (mentioned above).
-Without doubt, the best-known members of this group are the ‘David Austin’ roses (also known simply as English roses), which have become enormously popular around the world for their romantic, multi-petalled old-world blooms and intoxicating fragrances.
-In terms of their growing habit, English roses tend to be larger and more shrubby than the bush roses, a bit more relaxed in shape and not requiring such severe pruning every year.
+Without a doubt, the best-known members of this group are the ‘David Austin’ roses (also known simply as English roses), which have become enormously popular around the world for their romantic, multi-petalled old-world blooms and intoxicating fragrances.
+In terms of their growth habit, English roses tend to be larger and more shrubby than bush roses, a bit more relaxed in shape and do not require such severe pruning every year.
 The flip side to this is, shrub roses do need quite a bit of garden space to spread out, and many also need support for all that shrubby growth.

 Climbing roses give you lots of bang for your buck, with masses of blooms on just one sprawling plant.
 They can transform the front of a house, a fence or even a shed wall, just as long as they’re bathed in full sun.
 Most (but not all) of the Hybrid Tea and Floribunda roses also come in climbing versions and there are many, many more to choose from, including the hugely popular ‘Pierre de Ronsard’ with its romantic old-fashioned blooms of blush pink.
-Just remember that they all require some sort of support, as their branches need to be trained horizontally (they’re not true climbers in the form of an ivy or jasmine).
-And, unlike their bushy siblings, they often don’t flower in their first year, concentrating their energy instead on producing growth in preparation for a second year display.
+Just remember that they all require some sort of support, as their branches need to be trained horizontally (they’re not true climbers in the form of ivy or jasmine).
+And, unlike their bushy siblings, they often don’t flower in their first year, concentrating their energy instead on producing growth in preparation for a second-year display.